El Moro, Old San JuanCheck out my photography homepage here: Stephen Hayden Photography

 Foundations from one of the large cannons on the very top of El Moro.

-on our gear, we began the abseiling into the giant gorge encrusted with rainforest.
+with rainforest.
 Huge snails with shells like a nautilus cling to the trunks of the branches, the afternoon thunderstorm clouds start to build and you start to sweat from the combination of wetsuit and harness.
 Once inside the cave and the river, a feeling of being in an netherworld paradise sets in.
 The river is cool, I find myself dipping in it as often as possible.
 The formations are both intricate and grandiose, the chambers large enough to fit a small skyscraper.
 Some Sections of the caves were narrow slot canyons where we slowly float down the cold river past huge blades of rock.
 Other sections entail scrambling over 20 foot tall formations slick with muddy water trickling in from above.
 The trip runs through a giant 2 mile loop, it didn't take long before all of us were completely disoriented and in complete submission to our guides.
 They point out features of the caves that are unique, like the fossilized oysters complete with fossilized pearls.
 The mountains of Puerto Rico used the be the seabed, a revelation that never looses its impact for me.
-How special it
+How special it is to experience this place.
+We stopped for lunch in the caves

 El Moro Complex